tbuyus/javascript101/docs/git.md

 ```

 ## Glossary
 Repository - where git stores your project versioning information
 Fork - copy a repository to your github
 Clone - copy a repository to your machine
 Branch - project fork / feature / version
 Add - add files to staging area
 Staging - the area you add files before a commit
 Commit - save
 Remote - name of remote server (default is origin)
 Push - send your changes a remote server
 Pull - get updates from a remote server
-@todo
+@todo more...